BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the

+#### **Arguing is a waste of time**

+I’ve had a big job on this week which involved dealing with an auditor from accreditation company.
+To be entirely honest, there are some things I didn’t do as well as I could’ve done.
+To carry on being honest, I covered them up rather well.
+I was greatly help in this by the auditor finding a lot of completely unjustified problems.
+He was a young guy.
+I think he was looking to make an impression.
+He was probably a bit insecure as well – which I didn’t help.

+So not for the most reprehensible of behaviours on my part.
+But a bit below the standard I like to work at.
+However, I very foolishly allowed myself to cope but I dwelling on the mistakes the auditor made.

+I had some stuff to do to follow up.
+But found myself spending a lot of time thinking of ways I could have a go with the auditor.
+And when I say a lot of time, I mean a lot of time.
+I composed several emails in my head.
+I thought of some approaches I could use to get him into trouble with his employers.
+At worst of all I spent time going through the details of the standard he was working to to rub in his errors.

+I’ve now come to my senses I will simply do the minimum I need to get the issue solved.
+I can then forget about it altogether and concentrate on more profitable and enjoyable parts of my life.

+I don’t think I’m alone in  being sucked into arguments. they are a great way to have a miserable life, concentrate on an important things and increase your stress levels.
+So what can I do about it?

+The first thing is just to be aware of it.
+Spot the rabbit hole before you go into it. good advice, but easier said than done.

+If you can’t stop yourself entering the hole here are some ways of making it less damaging once you do.
+Make a list of all the stuff you need to do on the problem.
+And include all the cunning plans you have for scoring points and inflicting harm on your probably unsuspecting opponent.
+And then put all the revenge stuff to the end of the list.
+With luck, you will run out of time before you get to them.
+And thirdly, do your best to treat you as a learning opportunity rather than a flexing your muscles opportunity.

+I fell short this time.
+I’ll do better next.

 #### **What should I use my tickle file for?**

 There was a time when my tickle file was an absolute mainstay of my daily organisation.
 I have to be honest.
 For a lot of that time it didn’t work very well.
 I found it difficult to keep up the habit of using it.
 In the end I resorted to self bribery.
 I bought a bar of chocolate.
 I allowed myself one square of it every day.
 I was soon reliably opening the tickle file as my first act on reaching my desk.